 A formal contract is developed and executed between the Society and the organizations with whom a joint conference is developed.

 The Program Committee considers proposed content from the following sources:

 From CMS Members

-Calls for Scores, Calls for Program Participation, Calls for Performers' Concert(s), Calls for Conference Engagement, and any special Calls are issued by May 15 of the year prior to the conference.
+Calls for Scores, Calls for Oral & Poster Presentations, Calls for Performance, and any special Calls are issued by May 31 of the year prior to the conference.
 These Calls provide the opportunity for members of the Society to submit their work for consideration by the Program Committee.
 The deadline for receipt of proposals in response to all Calls is the Tuesday after U.S. Thanksgiving in late November of each year, which provides CMS members seven months to develop and submit their work for consideration.

 The Program Committee Chair or Committee members wishing to propose presentations concerning personal research, performance, composition, or particular professional interests must submit proposals via this anonymous Call process to insure a fair, peer-reviewed evaluation of all propoals.